 It can be an amazing experience to get pregnant and know that you are growing a life.
 But it can also be overwhelming as you begin considering what you can and can’t do, and what you can and can’t eat to ensure the health of both you and the new person growing inside of you.

 To maintain a healthy pregnancy, you must be consuming approximately 300 extra calories each day.
 Ideally, these calories will come from a balanced diet of protein-rich foods, quality fats and oils, fruits, vegetables, and whole grains.
 Sweets and processed fats should be kept to a minimum.
-A healthy, well-balanced diet can also help to reduce some pregnancy symptoms, such as nausea and constipation.
+A healthy, well-balanced diet can also help to reduce some pregnancy symptoms, such as morning sickness, nausea and constipation.

 So what is a healthy weight gain during pregnancy?